NickDerry2023/NexurePanel/README.md

 ## Cali Panel 20.0.1

-This is the official repository for the new Cali Web Design Panel that will run virtually every modern business out there with a completely modulated experience.
+This is the official repository for Nexure Panel that will run virtually every modern business out there with a completely modulated experience.

 ---